English Coffee – Mondays at 12h00-13h00

-Book Club – Wednesday 25 November at 20h30 (incl. apéro) (Last Wednesday of every month)
+Book Club – Every last Wednesday of the month at 20h00 (incl. apéro)

-House Concert – Stay tuned – next one will be March/April where at 19h00 we open bottles, at 20h00 the music starts!
+House Concert – Stay tuned – next one will be soon we hope… where at 19h00 we open bottles, at 20h00 the music starts!

 So what’s new at Cosmopolitans Bordeaux?

 Follow the footsteps of the Great Explorers of all times and share their exciting journeys!
 Start with this documentary that explains the reasons and consequences behind the exploration of the globe: Triumph of the West.
 If you’ve passed the bell tower of Saint Andre cathedral here in Bordeaux, you’ll be amused to know that it was built in 1492 – same year that Christopher Columbus arrived in the Americas!
 Follow his journey in this documentary.
 Another exciting part of the great Age of Exploration was the Spice Trail.
 Do you want to know the effect of Nutmeg on capitalism?
 Check out this National Geographic report.
 Learn all you had never realised you needed to know about Pepper and Cinnamon.
 Next time you eat a canelé, it’ll taste even better!

 For a pleasure escapism, here are two essays by Cosmopolitans that reference our Debate sessions: English Debate_Parthenon Marbles as an answer to Melina Merkouri’s speech at Oxford.
 The other essay is an exploration if English Debate_National Holidays.
 Enjoy!